Lonka-Pardhu/Shopping_Ecom-site/README.md

-   If an email address is already registered, users are presented with two options: either login to their existing account or proceed with a different email address.
 ---

 ### Login email error handling
+If an invalid email is given then user is asked to register and login.

 https://github.com/Lonka-Pardhu/Shopping_Ecom-site/assets/108354935/91a917fd-65e1-4802-a787-c14b5c761fc6

-If an invalid email is given then user is asked to register and login.
 ---

 ### Login
+After successfully logging in user is redirected to the main page

 https://github.com/Lonka-Pardhu/Shopping_Ecom-site/assets/108354935/88e7c097-4714-448a-8461-455b4bc605b7

-After successfully logging in user is redirected to the main page
+---
 ## Run Locally

 Clone the project